ywang412/Android_TournamentManager/GroupProject/Docs/UseCaseModel.md

 **Use Case: conductMatch**
 - **Actors:**  TournamentManager
 - **Pre-conditions:**  User logs in with Manager mode.
-- **Description:**  The manager selects the option 'Show Matches' The manager then selects a match from the list If manager selects a specific match and clicks on 'Start' The system then prompts to select two players from the player list.
-If manager selects 'End'.
-System then prompts to specify result and match ends.
-If manager selects 'End tournament' the tournament ends.
-Returns to the home page.
+- **Description:**  Use case "conductMatch" includes three sub use cases: start match, end match, and record winner.
+When the user selects "conductMatch", a match list will be diplayed and the user selects one match from the list.
+The system will then ask user to select two players from the player list.
+The user then selects "start Match" to start a match.
+If user selects 'End Match'.
+System will prompt to "record winner" and the match ends.
+When all matches are finished, the user can select 'End tournament' and the tournament ends.
 The system will return to home page.
 - **Post-conditions:**  Home page (main menu) will be displayed.
-- **Alternative Flows:**  If manager tries to end tournament and there is any ongoing match the system displays an error message.
+- **Alternative Flows:**  If manager tries to end tournament when there are ongoing matches, an error message will be displayed.

 **Use Case: displayPlayerPrizes**
 - **Actors:**  TournamentManager
 - **Pre-conditions:**  User logs in with Manager mode
-- **Description:**  The manager selects the option 'Show Player Totals' The system then displays will show totals for every player in the system as a list sorted by total.
-If manager selects the player from the list.
-The system displays a list of the player’s individual prizes Then selects 'Close' Returns to the home page.
-The system will return to home page.
+- **Description:**  The manager selects the option "Show Player Prizes", and the system will show total prizes for each player in the system as a list, and sorted by total prizes.
+If manager selects the player from the list, the system will display this player’s individual prizes.
+The manager can select "Close" and the system will return to home page.
-- **Post-conditions:**  Main menu is displayed
+- **Post-conditions:**  Home page (main menu) is displayed,
-- **Alternative Flows:** If there is any ongoing tournament,the system displays a suitable message.
+- **Alternative Flows:** If there is any ongoing tournament, a suitable message will be displayed.

 **Use Case: displayHouseProfits**
 - **Actors:**  TournamentManager
 - **Pre-conditions:**   User logs in with Manager mode.
-- **Description:**  The manager selects the option 'Show House Profits' The system then displays list of past house profits in chronological order and the total.
-Then selects 'Close' Returns to the home page.
-The system will return to home page.
+- **Description:**  The manager selects the option "Show House Profits", and the system will show a list of past house profits in chronological order and the total.
+The manager can select "Close" and the system will return to home page.
 - **Post-conditions:**  Home page (main menu) will be displayed.
-- **Alternative Flows:**  If there is no ongoing tournament, the system displays a suitable message.
+- **Alternative Flows:**  If there is any ongoing tournament, a suitable message will be displayed.

 **Use Case: viewPlayerList**
 - **Actors:**  TournamentManager,TournamentPlayer
 - **Pre-conditions:**  User logs in with Manager mode or Player mode.
-- **Description:**  The user selects the option 'Show Player Totals' The system then displays will show totals for every player in the system as a list sorted by total.
-Then selects 'Close' Returns to the home page.
-The system will return to home page.
+- **Description:**  The user selects the option "Show Player List", and the system will display totals for every player in the system as a list sorted by total.
+The user can slect "close" and the system will return to home page.
 - **Post-conditions:**  Home page (main menu) will be displayed.
-- **Alternative Flows:**  If there is no ongoing tournament, the system will display a suitable message.
+- **Alternative Flows:**  If there is any ongoing tournament, the system will display a suitable message.

 **Use Case: viewMatchList**
 - **Actors:**  TournamentManager,TournamentPlayer
 - **Pre-conditions:**  User logs in with Manager mode or Player mode.
 - **Description:**  The user selects the option "Show Matches".
 And the system will display a list of matches.
-The user will select "Return" once finished viwing the list.
-The system will return to home page.
+The user will select "Return" once finished viwing the list, and the system will return to home page.
 - **Post-conditions:**  Home page (main menu) will be displayed.
-- **Alternative Flows:** If there is no ongoing tournament, the system will display a suitable message.
+- **Alternative Flows:** If there is any ongoing tournament, the system will display a suitable message.

 **Use Case: pickDeck**
 - **Actors:**  TournamentPlayer
 - **Pre-conditions:**  User logs in with Player mode.
 - **Description:**  The user selects the option “pickDeck”, then selects from a list of decks.
-The user will review the select, modify the selection if necessary, or confirm the deck choice.
+The user will review the selection, modify the selection if necessary, or confirm the deck choice.
 The system will return to home page.
 - **Post-conditions:**  Home page (main menu) will be displayed.
-- **Alternative Flows:**  If there is no ongoing tournament, the system will display a suitable message.
+- **Alternative Flows:**  If there is any ongoing tournament, the system will display a suitable message.